kelvinsanchez15/100-days-of-code/r2-log.md

 I started working on another Frontend Mentor challenge, this time it's a landing page.
 I also had a successful first meeting with my reading group, we are reading Eloquent JavaScript.

+### R2D67
+My "easybank" landing page is almost done, I had some troubles positioning and making the two SVG's responsive, but learned a few tricks along the way.